In This Article

 Each year, record:

-• Last spring frost: the last date the thermometer showed 32°F or below
+- Last spring frost: the last date the thermometer showed 32°F or below

-• First autumn frost: the first date the thermometer showed 32°F or below
+- First autumn frost: the first date the thermometer showed 32°F or below

-• Any late or early anomalies: a frost two weeks after the “last frost date” that killed your tomatoes is worth noting in bold
+- Any late or early anomalies: a frost two weeks after the "last frost date" that killed your tomatoes is worth noting in bold

 4. Dry Spell Length and Pattern

-A “dry spell” for garden purposes is a stretch of days during which meaningful rainfall doesn’t reach your plants.
+A "dry spell" for garden purposes is a stretch of days during which meaningful rainfall doesn't reach your plants.
 Not all rain counts equally — a 0.1 inch drizzle wets the surface but rarely penetrates to root depth.
-For tracking purposes, count only rain events of 0.25 inches or more as “significant” rainfall.
-A day with 0.1 inches is a dry day for your roots.
+For tracking purposes, count only rain events of 0.25 inches or more as "significant" rainfall.

 In your log, count and record:

-• The length of each dry spell (in days)
+- The length of each dry spell (in days)

-• The month in which it occurred
+- The month in which it occurred

-• The total rainfall during the dry spell period
+- The total rainfall during the dry spell period

 Dry spell patterns are some of the most consistent features of a local microclimate.
-In my three years of logging on this Tennessee property, August is reliably dry: we average only 0.4 inches per week in August versus 1.2 inches per week in June and July.
+In our three years of logging on this Tennessee property, August is reliably dry: we average only 0.4 inches per week in August versus 1.2 inches per week in June and July.
 Every August we have at least one dry spell of 10+ days.
-Knowing this, I now deep-water everything in the last week of July before the pattern kicks in, apply heavy straw mulch to all beds, and plant drought-tolerant cover crops that can bridge a dry August rather than water-hungry late-season vegetables.
+Knowing this, we now deep-water everything in the last week of July before the pattern kicks in, apply heavy straw mulch to all beds, and plant drought-tolerant cover crops that can bridge a dry August rather than water-hungry late-season vegetables.

 5. Significant Wind Events

 After one season, patterns in wind direction and seasonality will become apparent.
 On our property, strong south-westerly winds in August always accompany the dry spell and accelerate soil drying.
-That correlation means I pay particular attention to irrigation on windy August days, not just hot ones.
+That correlation means we pay particular attention to irrigation on windy August days, not just hot ones.

 Building a Thermometer Shelter (Stevenson Screen)